Free PDF Books

 "Condemn and you are made a prisoner.
 Forgive and you are freed.
 Such is the law that rules perception." ~ ACIM

 July 12, 1848 - January 3, 1941.
 Born in New York, Harriette was a homeopathic physician, author and metaphysician.
-She was greatly influenced by Ralph Waldo Emerson and worked with other new thought practioners including Emma Curtis Hopkins, Charles and Myrtle Fillmore and Ernest Holmes
+She was greatly influenced by Ralph Waldo Emerson and worked with other new thought practioners including Emma Curtis Hopkins, Charles and Myrtle Fillmore and Ernest Holmes.

-Click for Free Books by Harriette E Cady.
+Discover Free Books by Harriette E Cady.

 Jack Canfield